code-distortion/options/README.md

 You're free to use this package, but if it makes it to your production environment please plant or buy a tree for the world.

-It’s now common knowledge that one of the best tools to tackle the climate crisis and keep our temperatures from rising above 1.5C is to <a href="https://www.bbc.co.uk/news/science-environment-48870920">plant trees</a>.
-If you support this package and contribute to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.
+It's now common knowledge that one of the best tools to tackle the climate crisis and keep our temperatures from rising above 1.5C is to <a href="https://www.bbc.co.uk/news/science-environment-48870920">plant trees</a>.
+If you support this package and contribute to the Treeware forest you'll be creating employment for local families and restoring wildlife habitats.

 You can buy trees here [offset.earth/treeware](https://offset.earth/treeware?gift-trees)